Below are the philosophies and ethics that shape my research pursuits. They were in large part inspired by the Green Neuroscience Laboratory.

 Holistic and non-fatalistic approach

 “Nature vs. Nurture” is a false dichotomy that does not acknowledge the brain’s ability to modify itself.
-Reductionism can be a powerful tool but requires understanding what is fundamental to the problem you wish to simplify; thus, it cannot yet be applied to the study of emergent properties, nor to connecting patterns of neural activity to natural behaviors at the organismal level.
+Reductionism can be a powerful tool but requires understanding what is fundamental to the problem you wish to simplify.
 Neural activity is itself dynamic, responsive, and adaptive to the conditions in which it occurs.
-Brains exist within bodies and cannot be fully understood in disembodied contexts.
+Brains exist within bodies and as just one part of the nervous system; thus, it cannot be fully understood in disembodied contexts.
 These ideas not only describe the primary subject of my studies, but also my primary tool of investigation.
-I want to design my experiments to embrace the full richness of the brain across spatial levels and timescales.
+I want to design my experiments to embrace the full richness and robustness of nervous systems, across spatial levels and timescales.
 I also try to maintain daily practices that improve my awareness, fitness, and flexibility.

 Field work establishes “ground truth”; Comparative approach checks generalizability

-We now have incredible computational and theoretical tools for simulating possible relationships and interactions of neurons – in fact, they are almost too good, in the sense that we can simulate just about every possible situation we can think of.
-However, not all of these algorithms reflect the solutions honed by evolution in the various life-forms on our planet, because we don’t force our algorithms to deal with the same constraints as biological nervous systems that must develop within and adapt to the real world.
+We now have incredible computational and theoretical tools for simulating possible interactions between neurons – in fact, they are almost too good, in the sense that we can now simulate just about every possible situation we can imagine.
+However, not all of these algorithms reflect the solutions honed by evolution in the various life-forms on our planet, because we don’t force our algorithms to deal with the same constraints as biological nervous systems, which develop within and adapt to the real world.
 We are also discovering that biological systems are so robust and adaptive that laboratory animals can learn just about any behaviour that is reinforced.
 When it comes to our computational theories and predictive models, current neuroscience is in many ways overwhelmed by too many options.
-If we want to understand real-world nervous systems anytime soon, we need to reduce the possible cellular interactions we can simulate and the possible behaviours we can train and test in the lab to the ones that best reflect what we currently know about real-world nervous systems.
-Field Neuroscience, or the study of wild nervous systems, can provide powerful “ground truth” data to help us do exactly this reduction.
-But even amongst real-world nervous systems, the variaty is huge – and so we need a way to disambiguate general, fundamental characteristics of all nervous systems versus specialized characteristics unique to a particular species.
-Comparative Neuroscience, or the study of similar functions across a diverse set of relevant species, can provide the data we need to make this distinction.
+If we want to understand real-world nervous systems anytime soon, we need to train and test in the lab behaviours and neural activities that best reflect real-world nervous systems.
+Field Neuroscience, or the study of nervous systems “in the wild” (as opposed to in the laboratory), can provide powerful “ground truth” data to help us verify the ethological validity our experimental designs.
+But even amongst real-world nervous systems, the variety is huge – and so we need a way to disambiguate general, fundamental characteristics of all nervous systems versus specialized characteristics unique to a particular species.
+Evolutionary Cognition, or the comparative study of both how and why certain cognitive skills developed in particular species, can provide the frameworks we need to make this distinction.

-Open, humble, and cooperative research – or, paradoxes are useful and can co-exist
+Open, humble, and cooperative research – or, paradoxes are natural and balance each other when they can co-exist

 History of Science